 With its idyllic coastline and expansive mountain ranges (home to the Iberian Lynx) to imperial capitals, historic towns, and Andalusian white villages, Spain is one of the most beautiful countries in Europe.
 The reason for the diversity of Spanish cultural heritage is the fact that Spanish history has been shaped by powerful empires that conquered it over the millennia.

 Romans occupied Spain for 700 years and the Arabs for another 800.
 The Arab occupation, in particular, left many traces on the cultural landscape of Spain.
 During these centuries, Christian monarchs waged constant wars on the Arab conquerors with various degrees of success.

 As a result, many of the cities in medieval Spain were fortified with defence walls, built either by the Arabs for protection from the Christians or by the Christian monarchs for protection from the Arabs.
 Many of these walled cities survived almost intact to this day and were then carefully restored to preserve their medieval charm.

 Today these medieval walled cities in Spain offer an opportunity to time travel and explore the tangible richness of Spain’s past.
 Below are 15 of the most picturesque walled cities in Spain that can easily be visited on day trips from the major cities.
 It’s a great option if you are trying to see Spain in a week or less.
-Or, you can combine visits to a few of these gorgeous cities into one of the most spectacular road trips in Spain.
+Or, you can combine visits to a few of these gorgeous cities into one of the most spectacular road trips or weekend breaks in Spain.